L.M. Reid is an Irish writer who has published many DIY articles online. Learn how to make the numerous crafts she

 How to Make Mosaic Designs With Ceramic Tiles

 Here are some craft ideas for mosaic designs with ceramic tiles you can use for garden tables.
 I've also included tips on grouting and sealing the tiles.
 If you have an old table you don't like anymore, why not turn it into something beautiful with a mosaic design?
-It is easy and fun to put together, and I will show you the steps to follow below.
+It is easy and fun to put together.
+Here are step-by-step instructions with my own photos and video.

 - Ceramic Tiles (various colours)